Key Takeaways:

 Origin

+However, many countries want to provide longer protection and extend this copyright period.
 The European Union, for instance, harmonised copyright terms to the author’s life plus 70 years, largely to ensure consistent protection across its member states.

 United States

-As a result, works created and fixed in a tangible medium of expression on or after January 1, 1978, are protected for the life of the author plus 70 years.
+As a result, works created and fixed in a tangible medium of expression on or after January 1, 1978, are protected for the author’s life plus 70 years.
+For works with multiple authors, the copyright lasts for 70 years after the death of the last surviving author.

 Corporate and Anonymous Works